nearform/the-fastify-workshop/deck.md

 # Step 4: Serialization

 - Fastify uses a schema-based approach, and even if it is not mandatory we recommend using JSON Schema to validate your routes and serialize your outputs.
-Internally, Fastify compiles the schema into a highly performant function.
+Internally, Fastify compiles the schema into a highly performant function

-- We encourage you to use an output schema, as it can drastically increase throughput and help prevent accidental disclosure of sensitive information.
+- We encourage you to use an output schema, as it can drastically increase throughput and help prevent accidental disclosure of sensitive information

 https://www.fastify.io/docs/latest/Validation-and-Serialization/#serialization